 The añejo and ultra añejo tequilas, since they are aged in barrels for years, will start to take on more characteristics of the brown liquors (and less from the agave plant) specifically because they are aged in barrels for much longer than silvers and reposados.
 The picture below compares some aspects of a cognac and a few tequilas, including the aging and cost.

-One handy tip to pass on concerns margaritas, because with many who've had a bad experience with tequila, it's come at the hands of a crappy, American-style sweet-and-sour-sugar-ita consisting of fake lime juice, sweet and sour mix, sugar/agave syrup, and terrible tequila.
+One handy tip to pass on concerns margaritas, because with many who've had a bad experience with tequila, it's come at the hands of a crappy, American-style sweet-and-sour-sugar-ita consisting of fake lime juice, sweet and sour mix, sugar/agave syrup, and terrible (mixto) tequila.
 Again, this is a recipe for a disastrous next morning.

 Thanks to a friendly bartender, I was introduced to the COIN margarita a few years ago.
 The COIN is a traditional margarita made with the intended, high quality ingredients: 100% agave tequila, fresh juice, and Cointreau.
 This is my ratio of ingredients for a great margarita:

 - 3 parts 100% agave tequila